josephkwok001/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `EstateSearch` and the **Actor** is the `real estate agents`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case UC01: View help**

 **MSS**

-1. User requests to list persons
+1. Agent requests to view help
-2. AddressBook shows a list of persons
+2. System shows a summary of available commands
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

    Use case ends.

 **Extensions**
+* 1a.
+Agent requests help for a specific command.
+  * 1a1.
+System shows detailed usage for that command.
+  * Use case ends.

+---

+**Use case UC02: Add a person (client)**

+**MSS**
+1. Agent requests to add a person
+2. System requests required details (name, phone, email, address)
+3. Agent enters the requested details
+4. System validates and saves the person, and shows confirmation Use case ends.

+**Extensions**
+* 3a.
+One or more fields are missing/invalid.
+  * 3a1.
+System indicates the problematic fields.
+  * 3a2.
+Agent re-enters details.
+  * Use case resumes at step 4.
+* 3b.
+A duplicate person is detected (based on unique fields).
+  * 3b1.
+System warns about duplication and rejects the add.
+  * Use case ends.

+---

+**Use case UC03: Edit a person**

+**MSS**
+1. Agent requests to edit a specific person
+2. System requests the fields to update
+3. Agent provides new values
+4. System validates and updates the person, then shows confirmation Use case ends.

+**Extensions**
+* 1a.
+The specified person does not exist.
+  * 1a1.
+System shows an error message.
+  * Use case ends.
+* 3a.
+New values are invalid (e.g., phone/email format).
+  * 3a1.
+System indicates invalid fields.
+  * 3a2.
+Agent corrects and resubmits.
+  * Use case resumes at step 4.
+* 3b.
+Update would create a duplicate with another person.
+  * 3b1.
+System warns and rejects the update.
+  * Use case ends.

+---

+**Use case UC04: Delete a person**

+**MSS**
+1. Agent requests to list persons
+2. System shows a list of persons
+3. Agent requests to delete a specific person in the list
+4. System deletes the person and shows confirmation Use case ends.

+**Extensions**
 * 2a.
 The list is empty.

-  Use case ends.
+  * Use case ends.
 * 3a.
 The given index is invalid.
   * 3a1.
+System shows an error message.
+  * Use case resumes at step 2.

+---

+**Use case UC05: Find persons by keywords**

+**MSS**
+1. Agent requests to find persons by one or more keywords
+2. System filters and shows matching persons
+   Use case ends.

+**Extensions**
+* 1a.
+Keywords are invalid (e.g., empty/whitespace only).
+  * 1a1.
+System shows usage guidance.
+  * Use case ends.
+* 2a.
+No persons match the keywords.
+  * 2a1.
+System shows “no results found”.
+  * Use case ends.

+---

+**Use case UC06: Add a tag to a person (find-then-act)**

+**MSS**
+1. Agent requests to find persons by keyword(s)
+2. System shows matching persons
+3. Agent selects a specific person from the results
+4. System requests the tag to add
+5. Agent provides the tag
+6. System adds the tag to the person and shows confirmation Use case ends.

+**Extensions**
+* 2a.
+No persons match the keyword(s).
+  * 2a1.
+System shows “no results found”.
+  * Use case ends.
+* 3a.
+The selected index is invalid.
-AddressBook shows an error message.
+  * 3a1.
+System shows an error message.

-      Use case resumes at step 2.
+  * Use case resumes at step 2.

-*{More to be added}*
+* 5a.
+The tag already exists on this person.
+  * 5a1.
+System informs duplication and rejects the add.
+  * Use case ends.
+* 5b.
+Tag value is invalid (e.g., length/characters).
+  * 5b1.
+System shows validation error.
+  * 5b2.
+Agent re-enters a valid tag.
+  * Use case resumes at step 6.

+---

+**Use case UC07: Remove a tag from a person (find-then-act)**

+**MSS**
+1. Agent requests to find persons by keyword(s)
+2. System shows matching persons
+3. Agent selects a specific person from the results
+4. System requests the tag to remove
+5. Agent specifies the tag
+6. System removes the tag and shows confirmation
+   Use case ends.

+**Extensions**
+* 2a.
+No persons match → same as UC06–2a.
+* 3a.
+Invalid index → same as UC06–3a.
+* 5a.
+The tag does not exist on this person.
+  * 5a1.
+System informs that the tag is not found and rejects the remove.
+  * Use case ends.

+---

+**Use case UC08: List persons**

+**MSS**
+1. Agent requests to list persons
+2. System shows all persons
+   Use case ends.

+**Extensions**
+* 1a.
+There are no persons stored.
+  * 1a1.
+System shows an empty list message.
+  * Use case ends.

+---

+**Use case UC09: Clear all persons (dangerous operation)**

+**MSS**
+1. Agent requests to clear all persons
+2. System requests confirmation
+3. Agent confirms the clear operation
+4. System deletes all persons and shows confirmation Use case ends.

+**Extensions**
+* 2a.
+Agent cancels at the confirmation step.
+  * 2a1.
+System aborts the operation.
+  * Use case ends.

+---

+**Use case UC10: Undo the last modifying command**

+**MSS**
+1. Agent requests to undo the last modifying command
+2. System checks undo history
+3. System restores the previous state and shows confirmation Use case ends.

+**Extensions**
+* 2a.
+There is no command to undo.
+  * 2a1.
+System shows an error indicating no undoable action.
+  * Use case ends.

+---

+**Use case UC11: Redo the last undone command**

+**MSS**
+1. Agent requests to redo the last undone command
+2. System checks redo history
+3. System reapplies the command and shows confirmation Use case ends.

+**Extensions**
+* 2a.
+There is no command to redo.
+  * 2a1.
+System shows an error indicating no redoable action.
+  * Use case ends.

 ### Non-Functional Requirements